 Tell them it’s not their fault

 Your friend might blame themselves.
 Tell them nothing they could do justifies abuse. the abuser alone is responsible.

 Don’t ask why they haven’t left or judge their choices.
-Instead, build there confidence and focus on the strengths.
+Instead, build their confidence and focus on their strengths.